JeffersonLab/alarm-state-processor/README.md

 ```
 Image hosted on [DockerHub](https://hub.docker.com/r/slominskir/alarm-state-processor)

 **Note**: In order to run the Docker build (Dockerfile included in this project) the build arguments GITHUB_USER and GITHUB_TOKEN are required so that the dependencies stored on GitHub Packages can be downloaded.
-You can set them in a file named _.env_ in the project home directory and they'll be picked up by the Docker build.
+For Docker Compose you can set them in a file named _.env_ in the project home directory and they'll be picked up by the Docker-Compose build.
+For a regular Docker build you'll need to use `--build-arg GITHUB_USERNAME=<value>` and `--build-arg GITHUB_TOKEN=<value>`.
+If your Docker engine supports BuiltKit secrets you can instead set the token in a file such as `github.token.txt` and then pass that into the build with `--secret id=github.token,src=github.token.txt`.